Unlocking Your VO₂max Potential: The Key to Better Running Performance

 - Jack Braniff

-VO₂max isn’t the only thing that predicts your race times — endurance performance relies heavily on thresholds and running economy too — but your VO₂max still needs to be “high enough” to support faster paces.
+VO₂max isn’t the only factor that predicts your race times.
+Endurance performance relies heavily on thresholds and running economy too.
+However, your VO₂max still needs to be “high enough” to support faster paces.
 Think of it as the size of the engine: it doesn’t automatically make you fast on race day, but it determines what’s possible once you polish all the other pieces.

-And despite what many runners assume, VO₂max is still trainable.
-Not endlessly, and not with random interval sessions — but with the right structure, most people can push it higher than they think.
+Despite what many runners assume, VO₂max is still trainable.
+Not endlessly, and not with random interval sessions, but with the right structure, most people can push it higher than they think.

 One landmark study compared three simple interval formats performed twice per week: